 The National Center for Biotechnology Information (NCBI) created an evidence map based on research on the effects of acupuncture for medical health.
 The following mental health conditions were studied:

 - Chronic fatigue syndrome

 For each condition, they sought to determine whether acupuncture had any effect on improving symptoms, and if so, to what degree.
 They found that, out of all of these conditions, only alcohol dependence and cocaine addiction did not see an effect from acupuncture.
-Every other condition saw at least some evidence, even if that evidence was unclear.
+Every other condition saw at least some evidence that acupuncture for mental health had an effect, even if that evidence was unclear.